falconry/falcon/README.rst

 Support Falcon Development
 --------------------------

-Is Falcon a valuable part of your toolchain?
-Please help secure the future of the framework today with a one-time donation or by becoming a corporate sponsor.
-Backers get cool gear, an opportunity to promote their brand, and prioritized support.
+Has Falcon helped you make an awesome app?
+Show your support today with a one-time donation or by becoming a corporate sponsor.
+Backers get cool gear, an opportunity to promote their brand to Python developers, and prioritized support.

 `Learn how to support Falcon development <https://falconframework.org/#sectionSupportFalconDevelopment>`_